novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-94.md

 "We're not a large corporation yet.
 Because of that, we can't offer high salaries.
 Saying we offer double the salary of a public servant is a bit much, isn't it?"

-"Really?
-So you're saying you offer around 60?"
+"Is that so?
+Are you suggesting that you offer approximately 90 Million?"

 "Yes, it's becoming more realistic since last month.
-Even so, we offer a bit over 100, so we reduced the working hours."
+We started to offer a bit less than 100, so we conmpensate with reduced working hours."

 The average annual salary in large corporations was around 160 million won.